Meloxicam: Uses, Side Effects, Dangers, and Precautions

 What is Meloxicam Prescribed For?

 Meloxicam is used for pain, swelling, tenderness, and stiffness caused by osteoarthritis and rheumatoid arthritis as part of chronic pain management.
-It is also used to treat arthritis that affects children ages 2 years and older.2 Meloxicam does not permanently cure arthritis; it will only help with pain as long as you continue to take it.3
+Others use it to treat arthritis that affects children ages 2 years and older.2 Meloxicam doesn’t permanently cure arthritis; it only helps with pain as long as you continue to take it.3

-Meloxicam has also shown to be effective in managing pain related to surgery.
-One study reported that meloxicam successfully managed pain for patients after dental surgery with very few and low-risk adverse effects (mostly nausea).4
+Other studies have shown meloxicam effective in managing pain related to surgery.
+Researchers reported that meloxicam successfully managed pain for patients after dental surgery with very few and low-risk adverse effects, mostly nausea.4

 Meloxicam Side Effects